 You might have 2 different versions of Java on your system.
 To set one as the default, use the command:

 The output will look something like the below:

 There are 2 programs which provide 'java'.
 Selection Command ----------------------------------------------- 1 java-11-openjdk.x86_64 (/usr/lib/jvm/java-11-openjdk-184.108.40.206-0.el8_0.x86_64/bin/java) *+ 2 java-1.8.0-openjdk.x86_64 (/usr/lib/jvm/java-1.8.0-openjdk-220.127.116.11.b10-0.el8_0.x86_64/jre/bin/java) Enter to keep the current selection[+], or type selection number:

 After change again check the current active Java version:

 Congratulations!
 You have successfully installed Java.
 Thanks for using this tutorial for installing Oracle Java on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official Slack website.
+For additional help or useful information, we recommend you check the official Java website.